HubertReX/Pyved_Roguelike_template/README.md

     * help panel
     * action log
   * difficulty progression (with each level +1 monster)
+  * highscore list
+  * random tiles for walls and floor
   * some debug tools
     * show exit
     * show potions with it's type
     * show all monsters
     * activate all monsters
     * show monster paths
+    * take screenshot

 ## Known bugs

-* monsters sometimes occupy the same location
+* 2 or more monsters sometimes occupy the same location
+* after loading a new level, sometimes player starts on monster position
-* monsters hit 2 times per one turn
+* monsters hit 2 times per one player turn
+* action log is not cleared as expected when new game starts

 ## Ideas for future

-* Highscore table (WIP)
+* ~~Highscore table~~ ✅ done
-* use walls tiles from 'tileset.png' instead of black rectangle
+* ~~use walls tiles from 'tileset.png' instead of black rectangle~~
+* add more monster types
+* make fight more entertaining
-* switch font to pixel art witch fixed length
+* switch font to monospace pixel art
-* add sounds
+* add sounds (music and sfx)
 * make UI more appealing (icons, colors, menus)

 ## Installation